atoy40/esemesejs/README.md

 * gammu : It use the gammu utility to send SMS, it can cover 99% of cases... options can contains a section key reflecting the "-s" parameter of gammu command line.
 * at : This driver use the serial device directly. options must contains a device key pointing the the /dev/tty to use.
 * fake : A fake modem for test purposes. options can contains "timeout" (in millisecond) to simulate processing time and "error" (a boolean).
 If error is true, the modem will always simulate a fail.

+## Write a driver

+A driver is a nodejs package where module.exports must be a function taking driver parameters object and returning a new instance.
+The driver MUST emit "idle" each time it becomes ready to process a message.